 The class introduces the intro to fold forming and connecting base metals without heat (cold).
 We will cover how to use forming tools and hammers, wire, tubing, and rivets as fasteners.
 Hinging and tab settings also be covered.
 We will explore design concepts with texturing, using stamps, hammers, and a rolling mill.
 Forming and tab setting techniques will be implemented as well.
 The class will learn to design an Air Chased cuff from copper tubing and a pair of matching Earrings.
 Gain knowledge of texturing and forming the cuff.

 The class will produce one cuff and 1 pair of earrings and finish with tumbling.

 Fold Forming/Cold Connections 2nd semester––

 Students will learn to cut and polish a 57-facet round brilliant gemstone.
-In addition, they will learn how to identify well-cut stones, select rough material and see whether or not they enjoy this fascinating aspect of the hobby.
+In addition, they will learn how to identify well-cut stones, select rough material, and see whether or not they enjoy this fascinating aspect of the hobby.
 Students are asked to bring an Optivisor if they have one.
-Jeweler’s loupe needed and will be available from the instructor for purchase.
+Jeweler’s loupe is needed and will be available from the instructor for purchase.
 No prior experience is necessary.
 4-day class.

 Soapstone Carving––Sandy Cline

 This class will provide a general introduction to the carving of soapstone.
 You will develop a working knowledge of the material, tools, safe handling issues, and the methods used to complete a carving.
 You will produce a simple piece and progress to making a more advanced sculpture of your choice.
 The development of your own personal style will be encouraged.
 No prior experience is needed.
 2-day class offered both semesters